-Uterine fibroids are typically noncancerous and sometimes don't cause any problems at all.
-However, if your fibroids are causing heavy periods, irregular bleeding, painful or affecting your fertility, Lillian Schapiro, MD, Kristan Adams, MD, and Kathryn Garren, WHNP, at Ideal Gynecology, LLC, in Georgia, provide treatments that can help.
-They use conservative measures and minimally invasive procedures to treat troublesome fibroids.
-Call the Atlanta or McDonough, Georgia office of Ideal Gynecology, LLC, to schedule a consultation or use the online form to book an appointment.
+Uterine fibroids are typically noncancerous and very often don't cause any problems at all.
+However, if your fibroids are painful or affecting your fertility, Lillian Schapiro, MD, Tiffany Morgan, WHNP, Clara Jones, FNP, and Kathryn Garren Inan, WHNP, at Ideal Gynecology, LLC, in Atlanta, Georgia, provide treatments that can help.
+They use conservative measures and minimally invasive procedures such as uterine artery embolization (UAE) to treat troublesome fibroids.
+Call the Atlanta, Georgia office of Ideal Gynecology, LLC, to schedule a consultation or use the online form to book an appointment.

 Fibroids are most often benign (noncancerous) tumors or an overgrowth of uterine muscle.
 They often have the texture of a rubber ball.

 Fibroids may be large or small and can develop in the lining of your uterus, in your uterine muscle, or hang from a thread of tissue called a stock.
 Some women don't develop any fibroids, while others can have up to 20 or more.